EVERYONE HAS A STORY

 If you are interested in getting on stage, we recommend that you contact us in advance.
 It helps us plan the show to know how many tellers want to get on stage.
 Storytelling coaches are available to help you craft your tale if you would like to work with one.
 If you would like would to get on stage the evening of the show, please arrive by 6:30 and find Victoria .
 Out of respect for our storytellers, late comers for indoor events will not be admitted until intermission.

 For ticketed events, tickets will be available through this website and the host venue’s website.
 Tickets may also be available at the door the evening of the event.
 We encourage you to purchase your tickets early.
 Previous events have sold out.
-If you have a story to tell, but can not purchase a ticket, please contact Victoria and we will make certain that you are admitted.
+If you have a story to tell, but cannot purchase a ticket, please contact Victoria and we will make certain that you are admitted.
 Please do not let the cost of tickets prevent you from attending.
 Volunteer opportunities are available in exchange for admission.

 PLEASE REMEMBER, YOUR STORY MUST BE YOUR STORY